-I’m also a wife, mama, MeMe, sister, daughter, recovering controlling person, music-lover, learner, listener, talker, laugher and generally loud person.
+I’m also a wife, mama, MayMay, sister, daughter, recovering controlling person, music-lover, learner, listener, talker, laugher and generally loud person.

 I say I love God and I do but it’s a daily battle to let go of my will and submit to his.
-I try to follow God’s directions to make my path straight but more times than not I wonder off the edges and find myself in the thicket.
+I try to follow God’s directions to make my path straight but more times than not I wonder off the edges and find myself in need of His amazing grace.

 In one of my favorite books, Messy Spirituality, Mike Yaconelli describes faith this way, “faith is the unbalancing force in our lives that is the fruit of God’s disturbing presence.”
 For me, life is viewed through a filtered lens called faith.
 My faith is placed in God.
 The God of the bible, the God of all, the God who is love.